-A Delicious easy Thai green curry paste that tastes just 10 minutes and a blender to make- Perfect for batch making and freezing into portions!
+A delicious easy Thai green curry paste that tastes just 10 minutes and a blender to make – perfect for batch making and freezing into portions!

-Not to mention that, with only a few tbsp of green curry paste needed for the meal, this home-made curry paste can be portioned into an ice cube tray and kept in the freezer for 2-3 months in perfect portion sizes! – That way, when you’re feeling like a quick & simple meal, you can simply defrost the paste and even use with a can of coconut milk if you’re really short on time, for a delicious vegan Thai green curry every single time.
+Not to mention that, with only a few tablespoon of green curry paste needed for the meal, this home-made curry paste can be portioned into an ice cube tray and kept in the freezer for 2-3 months in perfect portion sizes!
+That way, when you’re feeling like a quick & simple meal, you can simply defrost the paste and even use it with a can of coconut milk if you’re really short on time, for a delicious vegan Thai green curry every single time.

 What is this green curry paste made up of?

 Thai green curry can change massively depending on where you get it.
 Practically, every single restaurant serves it slightly differently.
 In Thailand, it can vary massively and is actually often far hotter than its sibling the red Thai curry.